Battle of the Bowling Alley: Daegu

-Meanwhile, the Eighth Army commander Lieutenant General Walton Walker had established Taegu as his headquarters.
-At the center of the Pusan Perimeter line, Daegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
-The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Daegu, a transportation hub and the last major South Korean city aside from Busan itself to remain in UN hands.
-From south to north, the city was defended by the US 1st Cavalry Division, the ROK 1st Division and the 6th Division, which were under the command of ROK II Corps.
+Meanwhile, the Eighth Army commander Lieutenant general Walton Walker had established Taegu as his headquarters.
+At the center of the Pusan Perimeter line, Taegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
+The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Taegu, a transportation hub and the last major South Korean city aside from Pusan itself to remain in UN hands.
+From south to north, the city was defended by the US 1st Cavalry Division, the ROK 1st Division and the 6th Division, which were under the command of ROKA II Corps.
 The 1st Cavalry Division was spread out along a long line on the Naktong River to the south, with its 5th and 8th Cavalry Regiments holding a 24000 m line along the river south of Waegwan, facing west.
 The 7th Cavalry Regiment held position to the east in reserve, along with artillery forces, ready to reinforce anywhere a KPA crossing could be attempted.
-The ROK 1st Division held a northwest-facing line in the mountains immediately north of the city while the ROK 6th Division held position to the east, guarding the narrow valley holding the Kunwi road into the Pusan Perimeter area.
+The ROKA 1st Division held a northwest-facing line in the mountains immediately north of the city while the ROK 6th Division held position to the east, guarding the narrow valley holding the Kunwi road into the Pusan Perimeter area.

-Five KPA divisions amassed around Daegu to oppose the UN forces in the city.
+Five KPA divisions amassed around Taegu to oppose the UN forces in the city.
 From south to north, the 10th, 3rd, 15th, 13th, and 1st North Korean Divisions occupied a wide line encircling Daegu from Tuksong-dong and around Waegwan to Kunwi.
-The KPA planned to use the natural corridor of the Naktong River valley from Sangju to Daegu as its main axis of attack for the next push south, so the KPA divisions all eventually moved through this valley, crossing the Naktong at different areas along the low ground.
+The KPA planned to use the natural corridor of the Naktong River valley from Sangju to Taegu as its main axis of attack for the next push south, so the KPA divisions all eventually moved through this valley, crossing the Naktong at different areas along the low ground.
 Elements of the KPA 105th Armored Division also supported the attack.